akgarg0472/JavaDataStructures/README.md

 This is the repository for commonly used data structures where I will implement all data structures in Java Programming Language.
 I will add generally used DS like Arrays, Linked List, Queues, Sorting Algorithms, Trees etc.
 I will try to keep the code minimal, simple and with proper documentation and explanation.

-# 06.12.2020
+# Edits
+#06.12.2020
 Added Single Linked List.

-# 15.12.2020
+#15.12.2020
 Added Double Linked List
 Added Queue using Array

-# 22.12.2020
+#22.12.2020
 Added ArrayList

-# Any modification/change/suggestion is heartly welcomed
+#Any modification/change/suggestion is heartly welcomed.

 # Happy Coding ♥